15 Beautiful Hidden Places in Sydney

 Lennox Bridge in Glenbrook

-A small car park at the eastern end of the bridge allows visitors to do a bit of exploring.
-Mitchells Road is one-way, so you will need to drive in via the Great Western Highway in Blaxland.
+A small car park at the eastern end of the bridge provides easy access for visitors to explore the area.
+Mitchells Pass is one-way, so you’ll need to enter via the Great Western Highway in Blaxland.